poupou-web3/gtclooker-legos/README.md

 ## HOW TO TEST IT LOCALLY
 -----

-Once all the required environment variables are updated.
+Once all the required environment variables are updated in the .env file (use .env.template as reference)

 1. The first step is to run the grant_data_extract job which extracts data from the graph & updates to ipfs